 Whatever reservations you may have about the film, it simply doesn’t belong a worst of list, just going by the strength of the performances alone.
 Billy Murray is invisible in his role, adapting FDR’s speech and physical habits.
 Thankfully he was nominated for a Golden Globe.
 Laura Linney also works magic, often conveying her emotional state wither just her eyes.
 And then there’s Samuel West, who steals the show with his King George.
 You’d be hard pressed not to smile as he, with a mouth full, exclaims he’ll have another hot dog.

 But aside from the performances, what took me by surprise was how well made the film was.
 Its shot with a steadicam, and looms around the house and estate, providing a feel of intimacy, as if the audience is spying on the characters’ interactions.
 There some stunning shots of a field of flowers, and a dreamlike moonlit night sky.
 It’s good stuff.

 So why the hate? the film, while not necessarily great (which really depends on who’s making that declaration), is solid, with Oscar-caliber performances.
 I just can’t see how it warrants a 5.8 on IMDB.
 Nonetheless, my go to critic Roger Ebert had much love for the film, rating it 3.5 out of 4 stars.

-Really, the real test of whether you’ll like the film or not is by asking yourself how well do you enjoy the film’s niches.
-Hyde Park is a aimed at a small and older audiences, one who’ll find nostalgia from watching the film.
+The real test of whether you’ll like the film or not is by asking yourself how well do you enjoy the film’s niches.
+Hyde Park is aimed at a small and older audience, one who’ll find nostalgia from watching the film.
 The soundtrack is filled with vintage 30s songs, and play to the crowd.
 You might even call it Oscar Bait, however useless that term might be.
-Whatever your opinion, at least do yourself a favor and honestly ask after watching, “Doesn’t this film deserve better?”.
+Whatever your opinion, at least do yourself a favor and honestly ask after watching, “Doesn’t this film deserve better?”
 I rest my case.